The alignment of galaxies at the Baryon Acoustic Oscillation scale: Conclusion

 \section{Conclusion}

 While BAO appear as a peak in the matter field projected auto-correlation, in the correlation of matter with intrinsic galaxy shapes, the pattern is replaced by a trough at the same scale, followed by an excess at larger separations.
 We showed that this behavior is consistent with the response of galaxy shapes to the linear tidal field represented by a shell of matter with radius similar to the location of the BAO peak.
 A similar behavior is observed for the correlation between intrinsic shapes and radial velocities.

 Our work highlights the need for dedicated templates for the BAO in such statistic, if a detection is to be attempted.
 This is, in fact, not far from the reach of current surveys \citep{CD13}.
+While our pedagogical model based on a matter shell successfully describes the BAO feature at a qualitative level, more accurate fits to the data can be obtained by using the matter power spectrum directly.

 Progressively increasing projection baselines for the correlation function results in a smearing of the BAO peak.
+When measuring this from data, increasing the value of $\Pi_\mathrm{max}$ increases the number of uncorrelated pairs used in estimating the projected correlation functions which results in loss of signal-to-noise.
+Therefore, there exists a value of $\Pi_\mathrm{max}$ that maximises the signal-to-noise and typically values around 60 $h^{-1}$ Mpc have been chosen in previous studies, when working with spectroscopic redshifts.

 In the case of redshift uncertainty, such as for a sample where the redshift was obtained through photometry, two effects take place in the projected correlation functions.
-Firstly, the correlation function is closer to zero, meaning the signal is lower.
-Note, however, that typically large photometric samples are easier to obtain compared to spectroscopic ones.
+Firstly, the correlation function is closer to zero and the signal is lower.
 The second effect is that the BAO feature is washed out by the redshift uncertainty.
 The higher the uncertainty, the less pronounced the BAO feature will be, across all correlation functions.

+We note that photometric data are easier to obtain compared to spectroscopic and, as a consequence, photometric samples are typically much larger than spectroscopic ones.
+This increase in sample size can result in a higher signal-to-noise obtained for correlation functions in the case of samples with redshift uncertainty even though the signal itself is lower.
+A more quantitative analysis of this, together with forecasts for upcoming surveys, is left for future work.

 \begin{widetext}